stat-tom/sample-c-sharp-selenium-lib/README.md

 # TestAutomationLibrary

 :dart: Welcome to the Test Automation Library!
 The application allows you to write automated tests for any website.
 It contains exemplary test cases.
-The only thing you need to have is page url and web elements' locators.
-I am using CSS Selectors the most often.
+All you need to start testing is your page url and web elements' locators.

 :gem: Technologies used and concepts covered